SahilBassan/eLearning/README.md

 Steps to install project on your system :-

-Step 1 : Install Xampp
+Step 1 : Install Xampp <br>

-Step 2 : After downloading file paste it into Xampp/htdocs folder
+Step 2 : After downloading file paste it into Xampp/htdocs folder <br>

-Step 3 : Open Xampp
+Step 3 : Open Xampp <br>

-Step 4 : Start Xampp and then Admin Xampp
+Step 4 : Start Xampp and then Admin Xampp <br>

 Step 5 : Start mySql and then Admin mySql